finderseyes/upkit/README.md

 # Upkit &mdash; Unity3D project/package toolkit

-`upkit` is a command line toolkit that helps create/organize your Unity3D projects.
-With a simple configuration file, Upkit automatically resolves the project dependencies and generates a ready-to-use Unity project for you.
+*Upkit* is a command line toolkit that helps create/organize your Unity3D projects.
+With a simple configuration file, Upkit automatically resolves the project dependencies, symbolic-links them and generates a ready-to-use Unity project for you.

-_For those in a hurry, please go to [Getting Started](#getting-started) to see it in action._
+_For those in a hurry, please go to [Getting Started](#getting-started) to see *Upkit* in action._

 ## Why should you use it?

-### Existing tools' limitations
+### Our usecase

+If you are like us, these are what you need when developing a Unity project:
+* Total separation of 3rd party assets, plugins, dependencies from your assets/codes, to reduce the project size.
+* Quick package swapping for prototyping and production.
+* Simple dependency resolving, from Nuget or Git repositories, or elsewhere.
+* Simple configuration.

+### Limitations of existing tools

 At first glance, Upkit shares some similarities with Projeny, which is a great tool that we frequently used in our team.
-However, as `Projeny` model imposes a flat, exclusive package hierarchy (everything must be a folder in either `Assets` or `Plugins` folder), off-the-shelf packages do not often work well together.
-For example, two packages having different native
+However, as Projeny model imposes a flat, exclusive package hierarchy, off-the-shelf packages do not often work well together.
+For example, two packages having the same native library folder `Plugins/Android` will clash.
+Even when there are no name clashes, Unity-compatible Nuget packages are not easily linked at times.

-There are tools that already helped with managing dependencies.
-In fact, we are big fans of the great tool `Projeny` for its simplicity, CI friendliness, and have used it frequently in our team.
-However, as `Projeny` model imposes a flat, exclusive package hierarchy (everything must be in either `Assets` or `Plugins` folder), it is not always possible to link external packages directly without repackaging.
-For example, two packages having different native libraries under the same folder `Plugins/Android` will not work together unless we copy these native libraries to another folder, namely `Plugins_Android` and link it under `Plugins/Android`.

-As for Unity built-in Package Manager, although looking promising, it does not offer the following capabilities that we need:
-* Management of our private asset packages, legacy Unity packages, and even Nuget packages.
-* CI friendliness.
+Unity 2018 officially comes with an easy-to-use built-in Package Manager.
+As of this writing, however, most of the Asset Store packages are still unavailable in the Package Manager, except those from Unity Technologies.
+Another drawback with current Package Manager is that we cannot use it for internal cross-project packages.
+This means that most of the time, we have to fall back to traditional approaches.

-### `upkit` remedies those issues and adds some tricks
+### Upkit remedies those issues and adds some more tricks

-`upkit` was initially designed as a tool sitting between `nuget` (dependency resolving) and `Projeny` (project linking) in our pipeline, where extra links are generated before the actual project structure is created.
-As the tool evolves, `upkit` gradually becomes a superset to some of `Projeny` main features, to a point that it replaces `Projeny` completely in our pipeline.

-In particular, `upkit` provides the following main features:
-* Packages can be linked to any location in the project folder, not just `Assets` and `Plugins`.
-* Packages can have sub-links pointing to anywhere in its content, not just its root.
-Therefore external or Nuget packages can be linked without repackaging.
-* File-level links, not just folders.
-* Packages can have their `linkspec.yaml` file to define how they should be linked (for cross-project reusable packages).
-* Simple configuration, yet extensible with parameters.
+Upkit was initially designed as our solution to the aforementioned limitations, which is a tool sitting between Nuget (dependency resolving step) and Projeny (project linking step) in our pipeline.
+As our projects evolve, we decided to simplify the whole process by combining the two steps into Upkit, making it even easier to use by adding the following features:

+* Single (YAML) file configuration, for dependency resolving, linking, etc.
+* Link anything with *Linkspec* &dash; determining how  folders, files are linked to your Unity project.
+* Create distributable packages (with Linkspec).
+* Out-of-the-box support for Nuget and Git dependencies.

 ## Getting Started